 I am relieved when the panini's we dared to order arrive—fragrant herbal bread overflowing with chicken, prosciutto, and exotic veggies—along with a mincing, big-eared waiter.

 "You're not a freak.
-It's just sad that you've never lost anyone that you loved enough to cry for."
+It's just sad you've never lost anyone you loved enough to cry for."

 "I had a dog once—or he had me.
 He was older."